Thorium Energy Alliance: Activities

-thorium policy guidance with the goal to allow a new domestic Rare Earth Metals industry to start.
+The TEA creates educational resources and textbooks, facilitates speaking events, and engages the public on social media.
+It maintains a website hosting resources including historical documentation and applications of thorium, conference materials, and related technical papers.
+It has worked with rare-earth organizations and the Critical Minerals Institute to provide thorium policy guidance relating to critical materials supply in the United States.

+The Thorium Energy Alliance has supported research projects at the Nanotechnology Lab at the University of Missouri–St. Louis (UMSL), and has conducted outreach through STEM organizations including Generation Atomic, North American Young Generation in Nuclear, and Mothers for Nuclear.
+On October 14, 2022, the TEA opened an exhibit on thorium energy at the National Museum of Nuclear Science & History in Albuquerque, New Mexico.

+The TEA has argued for the use of the thorium-fueled molten salt reactor in place of light-water reactors.
+It has argued in support of thorium-fueled MSRs in public hearings, such as the Blue Ribbon Commission on America's Nuclear Future.

-The Government of El Salvador and Thorium Energy Alliance have signed a Memorandum of Understanding to promote the "El Salvador Energy Bridge" plan for clean energy through thorium.
-The document was signed by Daniel Alvarez, Director General of Energy, Hydrocarbons and Mines (DGEHM), and John Kutsch, Executive Director of Thorium Energy Alliance, at the Embassy of El Salvador in Washington, D.C., with Ambassador Milena Mayorga as a witness of honor.
+In March 2023, the Government of El Salvador and the Thorium Energy Alliance signed a Memorandum of Understanding to promote the "El Salvador Energy Bridge" plan for clean energy through thorium.
+The document was signed by Daniel Álvarez, Director General of Energy, Hydrocarbons and Mines, and John Kutsch, the TEA's executive director, at the Embassy of El Salvador in Washington, D.C., with Salvadoran Ambassador Milena Mayorga as witness.

-In the future, TEA plans to track the milestones in the creation of a thorium economy.
-One of the proposed methods will be to create a thorium and related technology stock portfolio and a Thorium ETF, which will allow the public to track and participate in the growing value of the thorium economy.

 Annual conferences

-TEA organizes regular annual conferences since 2009, where scientific sessions and cross-cutting energy and fuel management discussions bring together a cross-section of interested domain experts.
+TEA has organized annual conferences since 2009, where scientific sessions and cross-cutting energy and fuel management discussions have brought together a cross-section of experts.
 The inaugural conference in 2009 took place in Washington, D.C., followed by California (2010), Washington, D.C.
-(2011), and Chicago (2012).
-The 2013 annual conference was held in Chicago, May 30–31.
+(2011), and Chicago, Illinois (2012 and 2013).
 The tenth conference, TEAC10, was held at the Pollard Technology Conference Center in Oak Ridge, Tennessee, on October 1, 2019.